ministryofjustice/security-guidance/docs/using-live-data-for-testing-purposes.md

 ## Summary

 This document describes the use of live data during testing of Ministry of Justice \(MOJ\) systems.
 In general, using live data for testing purposes is considered bad practice.
 By default, the MOJ does not permit testing using live data.
-It is highly likely that using live data for testing purposes would not be compliant with GDPR.
+It is highly likely that simply using live data for testing purposes would not be compliant with GDPR.

+Following this guidance will help you avoid problems, but cannot guarantee that you have addressed all the concerns.
+You must carry out a full Data Protection Impact Assessment.

 ## Who is this for?